Gankare/portfolio/DeepPressure/README.md

 To make the grabbable objects feel more interactive, I added vibration feedback to the VR controller.
 When grabbing an object or pulling a lever, the controller vibrates, and the intensity of the vibration increases with the speed of the pull on the levers.
 This effect makes it feel much more like you’re actually dragging a lever in the real world.

 ### *Button*
 The button visually presses down when pushed, giving it a clear physical response.
-Using UnityEvents, we can easily assign actions to the button directly in the editor.
+Using UnityEvents, we could easily assign actions to the button directly in the editor.
 I added haptic feedback when the button is pressed to the controller pressing.
 <details>
 <summary>Button script</summary>